-The Arizona Department of Education has adopted the NSDC Standards for Staff Development, a program that stresses research and data based teacher development and community building.
-The goal of the program is to improve the quality of education for all students, and to involve families to make sure students get the most out of their education.
+The Arizona Department of Education has adopted the standards of Learning Forward, a program that stresses research and data-based teacher development and community building.
+The goal of the program is to improve the quality of education for all students through communities of educators dedicated to continuous improvement and sharing best practices.

 The Arizona Department of Education has put up a site called the Arizona Education Employment Board where users can search for job openings by district, subject area, public vs. charter and more.
 The site also allows users to apply online.
 Jobs can also be found through the Arizona State Jobs website, although it is not exclusively for teachers.